crowdlingo/course/src/speaking/teamwork.md

 ## Vocabulary

 <vocab-list>
-- important
+- international
-  - of great significance or value
+  - concerning or belonging to all or at least two or more nations
 - graduate
   - of or relating to studies beyond a bachelor&#39;s degree
-- teamwork
-  - cooperative work done by a team (especially when it is effective)
-- international
-  - any of several international socialist organizations
-- deciding
-  - having the power or quality of deciding
 - warehouse
   - store in a warehouse
+- Personally
+  - as yourself
-- assignment
+- responsibility
-  - a duty that you are assigned to perform (especially in the armed forces)
+  - the social force that binds you to the courses of action demanded by that force
+- technology
+  - the application of the knowledge and usage of tools (such as machines or utensils) and techniques to control one&#39;s environment

 <!-- blank -->